 At age 16, Kendall testified, he realized that he had to either leave his family or commit suicide, and he turned himself in to the Department of Social Services.
 Today, he has accomplished the heroic feat of turning his life around and living proudly as an openly gay man in Colorado, where he works for the police department.

 The rest of the day was spent on the testimony of Professor Gary Segura, a professor of political science at Stanford.
-Professor Segura explained that the persistence of widespread, deeply rooted anti-gay animosity prevents LGBT people from being able to operate on equal terms in the political arena.
-Professor Segura noted the low number of openly LGBT elected officials, and cited data showing that, by a wide margin, the public is more hostile to gay people than to any other minority group.
+Professor Segura explained that the persistence of widespread, deeply rooted anti-gay animosity prevents LGBTQ people from being able to operate on equal terms in the political arena.
+Professor Segura noted the low number of openly LGBTQ elected officials, and cited data showing that, by a wide margin, the public is more hostile to gay people than to any other minority group.
 He also testified that anti-gay violence accounts for 71 percent of all hate-motivated murders and 55 percent of all hate-motivated rapes.

 In some of the most dramatic evidence presented to date, Professor Segura commented upon a number of documents that provided a shocking glimpse of just how deeply the Catholic and Mormon churches were involved in supporting Prop 8 and intertwined with the official pro-Prop 8 campaign.
 One document sent by the executive director of the Catholic Conference to bishops in California thanked the Catholic Conference for its “unusual” efforts in supporting Prop 8 and applauded the Mormon church for its “financial, organizational, and managerial contributions” to the campaign.
 Other documents detailed the Mormon Church’s extensive collaboration with the campaign, including mobilizing more than 20,000 volunteers and coordinating messaging and fundraising.
 Professor Segura testified that this level of coordination among powerful religious groups to target a particular group was unprecedented.